-In this paper, the methodology of Abel (2013) and Abel and Sander (2014) is extended once more and applied to estimate five and ten-year migrant flows separately by gender between 1960 and 2010.
-The application of the revised methodology allows for an updated view of international migration over a far longer time period.
-Estimates by gender quantify the differences in male and female global migration flow patterns which are known to have distinct variations in the origin and destinations by gender (Donato et al., 2006; Zlotnik, 1995) and have only previously been measured using net migration statistics.
+Second, the methodology of Abel (2013) and Abel and Sander (2014) is extended to account for contradictions between demographic and stock data.
+The revised method is applied to estimate five and ten-year migrant flows separately by gender between 1960 and 2015, to provide an updated view of international migration over a far longer time period.
 Estimates over both five and ten-year periods enable for contrasts between possible different global migration transitions rates to be identified.

-Estimates of flows will also be based on a variety of migrant stock and demographic data to study their sensitivity to alternative bilateral stocks (of the United Nations and World Bank) and revised estimates in the number of births and deaths over a given interval.
-The culmination of the country to country flows estimates varying by different gender, time periods, intervals, stock and demographic data, provides a combined set of 108 estimated migrant flow tables, far exceeding those in the previously discussed flows from stocks estimation studies.
+Third, estimates of migrant flows in this paper will also be based on a variety of migrant stock and demographic data to study their sensitivity to alternative bilateral stocks (of the United Nations and World Bank) and revised estimates in the number of births and deaths over a given interval.
+The culmination of the country to country flows estimates varying by different gender, time periods, intervals, stock and demographic data, provides a combined set of 273 estimated migrant flow tables, far exceeding those in the previously discussed flows from stocks estimation studies.

 In the next section the methodology to indirectly estimate origin-destination flow tables from changes in bilateral stock data is outlined.
 In Section 3 an overview on the various migrant stock and demographic data, required as inputs for the estimation methodology is provided.
 In Section 4 the results from the estimated flow tables are shown at different levels of analysis.
-The sensitivity of the estimates to alternative demographic input data and changes in political geography are then discussed before the final summary and conclusion.
-The appendix provides a detailed review of the flows from stocks methodology outlined in Section 3.
+The sensitivity of the methodology to alternative demographic input data and changes in political geography are discussed followed by a comparison of the estimates to reported data from national statistics institutes.
+Finally, the results are summarised and discussed in reference to current work on global migration data.
+The appendix provides a detailed review of the flows from stocks methodology outlined in Section 3 as well as some further sensitivity analyses.

-2 Methodology Background
+2 Methodological Background

 Available bilateral migration data can be categorised as either a stock measure, that represents a static number of a foreign population defined by a characteristic such as their place of birth or a flow measure, that represents the dynamic movements of populations between origin and destinations.
 In comparison with flow data, the static nature of stock data leads to far fewer issues in its measurement and collection.
 As a result migrant stock data are available across a wider range of countries and over longer time periods than migrant flow data.
-Groups at both the United Nations and the World Bank have collated together estimates of past stock data to build global bilateral tables of migrant stocks.
+Groups at both the United Nations and the World Bank have collated together stock data from national statistical institutes to build global bilateral migrant stock tables for different time points.
+In this section a general outline on how bilateral migrant flows data can be indirectly estimated from sequential bilateral migrant stock tables whilst accounting for demographic changes over the period.
+This is followed by some additional discussion on log-linear models which forms the statistical heart of the flow from stock methodology.